JustineDorsz/denied-boarding-estimation/README.md

-# Estimation of F2B probabilities from AFC and AVL data.
+# Estimation of fail-to-board probabilities from AFC and AVL data.

 ## Installation